sooondro/felony-auth/README.md

 ```

 ## Testing
 The felony-auth module has been thoroughly tested with the Jest testing framework.
 Before running the tests, make sure you have already ran the docker-compose and migration files.
-If Postgres and Redis was manually created, changes to the test will be required in order for the test to run successfully.
-To run the test, write the following command in the terminal:
+If Postgres and Redis were manually created, changes to the test will be required in order for the test to run successfully since the test are connecting to the instances created by docker-compose.yml file.
+To run the tests, write the following command in the terminal:

 ```terminal
 npm run test
 ```

 In case you need to clear Jest cache memory, use to following command:

 ```terminal
 npm run jest-clear
 ```